George Murray Hulbert

-George Murray Hulbert (May 14, 1881 – April 26, 1950) was a United States representative from New York and a United States district judge of the United States District Court for the Southern District of New York.
+George Murray Hulbert (May 14, 1881 – April 26, 1950) was an American lawyer, jurist, and politician who was a United States representative from New York and a United States district judge of the United States District Court for the Southern District of New York in the early 20th century.

 Education and career

-Born on May 14, 1881, in Rochester, New York, Hulbert moved to Waterloo, New York and attended the public schools.
+Born on May 14, 1881, in Rochester, New York, Hulbert moved to Waterloo, New York, and attended the public schools.
 He received a Bachelor of Laws in 1902 from the New York University School of Law.
 He was admitted to the bar in 1902 and entered private practice in New York City from 1902 to 1934.

 Congressional service

 Hulbert was elected as a Democrat to the United States House of Representatives of the 64th and 65th United States Congresses and served from March 4, 1915, to January 1, 1918.

 Later career

 Hulbert was the Commissioner of Docks and the Director of the Port of New York City starting in 1918.
 He was elected in November 1921 as President of the Board of Aldermen of New York City, serving from 1921 to 1925.
 He served as the acting Mayor of New York City during the long illness of John Francis Hylan.
 He served as President of the Boston, Cape Cod and New York Canal Company.